Saleh Barakat: Profile

 Saleh Barakat inaugurated the Agial Art Gallery in 1991, in the immediate aftermath of the Lebanese Civil War.
 Since then, he expanded, becoming a leading advocate for Modern Arab painters in the art market, with high expectations to see them enter the museums.
 Being responsible for building major art collections in the region.

 Saleh Barakat deals with works from established Modern artists from Lebanon and the Arab World, such as Saloua Raouda Choucair to whom he organized a retrospective exhibition at the Beirut Exhibition Center.
-He also has a team of younger talents including Oussama Baalbaki, Mohamad Said Baalbaki, Tagreed Darghouth, Abdulrahman Katanani, Tamara Al Samerraei, Chaza Charefeddine and Ayman Baalbaki, his most successful protégé.
+He also has a team of younger talents including Oussama Baalbaki, Mohamad Said Baalbaki, the successful Ayman Baalbaki, Abdul Rahman Katanani, Tagreed Darghouth, Tamara Al Samerraei, and Chaza Charefeddine.
 Baalbaki got extremely high bids at recent auctions.
 In April 2011, one of his works was auctioned at US$206,500.

 Curatorial Practice

 Saleh Barakat, who participated to numerous roundtables and educational programs, has participated in the organization of keystone exhibitions for Lebanese and Middle Eastern Art.
 In 2007, he co-curated with Sandra Dagher the 1st Lebanese Pavilion at the Venice Biennale.
-The Pavilion featured a collective exhibition of Fouad Elkoury, Lamia Joreige, Walid Sadek, Mounira al Solh and Akram Zaatari.
+The Pavilion featured a collective exhibition of Fouad Elkoury, Lamia Joreige, Walid Sadek, Mounira Al Solh, and Akram Zaatari.